 How many millions of people have been sacrificed on the altars of the Intelligentsia, both religious and secular?
 Lenin, for example, considered himself, as well as Marx and Engels, members of the bourgeois intelligentsia, destined to lead a generally "falsely conscious" working class into revolution.
 Like Stalin, Hitler suffered through a fairly standard religious education as a child, but each man pursued his own phantasm of doctrinal purity: economic vs racial.

 ACTA, the American Council of Trustees and Alumni, has resolved in 2011 to ensure that college graduates

 “… have the skills and knowledge they need in math, science, American history, and economics.”Why these subject areas?
 Behold the Non Sequitur!

 “Students can’t think critically, and succeed professionally, if they don’t have anything to think about.”Is there a logical connection here?
 Is this really a concern for critical thought; or, a sales pitch for a particular type of education?

 Ought we to believe that if people can’t get a college cafeteria meal, they’ll likely starve to death?
 If they don’t work out in a college gym, their muscles will likely atrophy?
 If they don’t learn to sing Gaudeamus Igitur they, growling, will likely devolve into feral animals?

-To examine these issues further, (See more at Moral Education: Indoctrination vs. Cognitive Development?
+To pursue these and related issues, see Moral Education: Indoctrination vs. Cognitive Development?